ayumilagres/ayumilagres.github.io/customer-churn-project/README.md

 # Customer Churn - Project

 This project aims to predict customer responses to a gold membership offer using machine learning models.
-It was developed as part of the thesis project for my Master’s in Business Analytics.
+It was developed as part of the thesis to obtain my Master’s degree in Business Analytics.

 ## Project Goals
 - Identify key factors that influence customer responses